 Mileage for the Sergeant Floyd Memorial Bridge was added to the Interstate Highway System in late 1968.
-The route was announced in Sioux City on December 13, 1968 and approved by AASHTO on June 23, 1969.
-The 1.7 mile approach on the Nebraska side of the river, the bridge and the interchange with I-29 cost $36,660,490.
+The route was announced in Sioux City on December 13, 1968 and approved by the American Association of State Highway Officials (AASHO) on June 23, 1969.
+The 1.7 mile long approach on the Nebraska side of the river, the bridge and the interchange with I-29 cost $36,660,490.
 The span was dedicated on the morning of November 22, 1976.1 The Nebraska portion opened a year later.2

-The east end of I-129 ties into the U.S. 75 Sioux City bypass.
+The east end of I-129 ties into the Sioux City bypass along U.S. 75.
 Conceptualized in the early 1970s, the bypass wraps around eastern reaches of the city to a point just south of the Plymouth County line.
 Earth work started on the route north of U.S. 20 in 1997.3

-Totaling $45 million, with federal funding paying for 80% of the costs, the U.S. 75 bypass from U.S. 20 northward was opened following a ribbon cutting ceremony held on November 19, 2001.
+Totaling $45 million, with federal funding paying for 80% of the costs, the U.S. 75 bypass from U.S. 20 northward opened following a ribbon cutting ceremony held on November 19, 2001.
 The old route through the city was redesignated as U.S. 75 Business.
-Coupled with the project also was the $1.7-million construction of Outer Drive / 28th Street, a 1.3-mile roadway linking north Sioux City with U.S. 75 at Exit 97.3
+Coupled with the project also was the $1.7 million construction of Outer Drive / 28th Street, a 1.3 mile long roadway linking north Sioux City with U.S. 75 at Exit 97.3

 Signs for Interstate 129 posted on I-29 in Iowa referenced “I-129” in text in place of tri-color shields during the 2000s.
 An inquisition regarding the signing practice to IowaDOT netted this response in May 2007: